Information Design With Large Language Models: Experimental Setup: Advertising Case Study

 GENERAL PROBLEM DESCRIPTION: You are taking the role of someone in the given demographic.
 You can imagine they categorize clothing into the following categories: (trendy, more durable), (trendy, less durable), (not trendy, more durable), (not trendy, less durable).
 Please see BUYER DESC for what this buyer values.

 BUYER DESC: \texttt{Target Demographic}

 BRAND DESC: \texttt{Brand Description}

 TASK: Your role is to act as a member of the described demographic and evaluate how you would interpret the products from a new outerwear line based solely on the brand’s motto and product description (See BRAND DESC).
-Your goal is to determine how you (as an average style-aware mall-shopper) would categorize the product line into the following four quadrants: (Trendy, More Durable), (Trendy, Less Durable), (Not Trendy, More Durable) and (Not Trendy, Less Durable) Please return what probabilities (recall they sum to 1) this average users from this demographic would assign to each of these categories for products from this line.
+Your goal is to determine how you (as an average style-aware mall-shopper) would categorize the product line into the following four quadrants: (Chic/Trendy, Durable), (Chic/Trendy, Not Durable), (Functional/Practical, Durable) and (Functional/Practical, Not Durable).
+Please return what probabilities (recall they sum to 1) this average user from this demographic would assign to each of these categories for products from this line.
 Note that this is not about what the demographic cares about or prioritizes in purchases.
 Instead, focus on how they would interpret the messaging — what assumptions they would make about the clothing’s fashionability and durability from the language, tone, and emphasis in the brand’s description and motto.
-IMPORTANT: DO NOT MAKE FAR REACHING ASSUMPTIONS OR TRY TO BE UNJUSTIFIABILY OPTIMISTIC.
+IMPORTANT: DO NOT MAKE FAR REACHING ASSUMPTIONS OR TRY TO BE UNJUSTIFIABILY AGGRESSIVE.
 Provide your response in the following JSON format:

 }